LeAne Austin, RN, EOLD, NEDA Proficient

 Advance Care Planning, Ethical Wills and Life Review can begin at any time, even well before one has been diagnosed with a life-limiting illness.

-This gives one times to consider special memorials, talk to family about wishes and even work through a few things on their "bucket list."
+This allows time to talk to family about wishes, work through a few things on your "bucket list" and consider things like special memorials.

 Working as a Team

-Working with Agencies to meet the emotional, social and spiritual needs of each client and their loved ones.
+Working with Agencies to meet the emotional, social and spiritual needs of each client and their loved ones, a web is created to maximize life quality.

 As a Doula, I also support loved ones if they choose to provide some types of personal care.
 This helps to meet physical needs, as well.